eclipse-cdt-cloud/theia-trace-extension/CONTRIBUTING.md

 1. Align `node-version` in `.github/workflows` yaml files with Theia's.
    * Referring also to Theia's `"node"` and `@types/node` versions in its root `package.json` file.

+## Ignoring linting/formatting commits

+Should one be needing to use `git blame` to view the changes that were made recently to a file, it might be necessary to ignore the changes that were made in linting/formatting commits.
+In the root of the repo, there is a `.git-blame-ignore-revs` file.
+Adding the SHA-1 of a commit to this file will make `git-blame` ignore that commit.
+To use this file:

+* For GitHub, this file is automatically detected and will ignore all the commits that are included in the file.
+* With Git CLI, run `git blame --ignore-revs-file=.git-blame-ignore-revs <pathToSomeFile>` to ignore the commits.

 ## Contact

 For issues related to the Trace Viewer, please open a GitHub tracker for the [Theia Trace Extension][trace-viewer].